byminji/byminji/README.md

 ## Hi there 👋

-I'm Minji Kim, a PhD student at the Computer Vision Lab. at Seoul National University.
+I'm Minji Kim, a PhD student at the Computer Vision Lab at Seoul National University.

 - 🔭 I’m interested in video understanding with vision-language models.
 - ✨ My recent publications: